ddylvianen/codettesbootcamp2022/index.md

 ### The final moment

-D id i or did i not waste my time?
+Did i or did i not waste my time?

 That is the golden question.

 anddd the answer is…………………………….

 YESSS it does

 Here the chatapp is hosted on the nodejs server